Marketing Methods of Brand ProtectionArticle posted on

 - lack of unique selling proposition which distinguishes products from competitor products;

 - positioning with focus on uniqueness of products without notice of me-too products available at the market with the same parameters;

 - failure to take account of specificity of regional markets;

 - lack of appropriate support by marketing communications mix;

-- incorrect advertising communications, as a consequence of which understanding of brand philosophy by the critical consumer segments does not take place.
+- incorrect advertising communications, as a consequence whereof understanding of brand philosophy by the key consumer segments does not take place.